MichalStajerski/Projekt/beta-react/README.md

 One of the two hooks in this file holds array

 ## Products
-Learning how to build UI with components
+Learning how to build UI with components and hooks